Released with Varnish Custom Statistics version

 sudo apt-get update sudo apt-get install varnish-custom-statistics

 After the Varnish Custom Statistics server is installed, you need to install the agent component on each of your Varnish servers.
-Add the Varnish Plus repository to each Varnish server and then update and install:
+Add the Varnish Enterprise repository to each Varnish server and then update and install:

 sudo apt-get update sudo apt-get install varnish-custom-statistics-agent